Albin-Rohde/open-home-server/README.md

 Don't forget to create the node-red directory before starting the container for the first time, since docker won't be able to mapp the volume, it'll throw an error.

+#### HACS
+HACS is an open source third party plugin to ha, it will make it possible to listen for events from devices set-up from within ha, in node-red.
+Personally i found it to be the easiest and smoothest way to control iot devices with node-red.
+It requires a few steps to get working but their [github](https://github.com/zachowj/hass-node-red) has excellent instructions.